 Loch Lyme Lodge is located in a rural part of New Hampshire.
 Growth in the area in recent decades has resulted in farmland giving way to houses and small businesses but we are definitely not cosmopolitan.
 There aren't clubs, theaters or other city amenities in Lyme or even nearby.
 Our 'city lights' are fireflies in the fields after dark on a July evening.
 We like it that way but realize that it is a lifestyle that isn't for everyone.

 It is possible to see quite a bit of New England from our location.
 We are about 5 1/2 hours north of New York City, 2 1/2 hours north of Boston, and 4 hours south of Monteal.
 Cape Air flies from Boston and New York to the Lebanon Regional Airport (LEB) 17 miles south of us.
-There is bus service from Boston and New York to Hanover, NH or White River Junction, VT on Dartmouth Coach or Greyhound bus lines.
+There is bus service from Boston and New York to Lebanon, NH or White River Junction, VT on Dartmouth Coach or Greyhound bus lines.
 Amtrak train service also stops in White River Junction (WRJ).

 Our staff includes high school and college age students as well as adults.